ivop/zmalloc/README.md

 - If it is not, the remaining blocks are traversed until a free block (or the ending sentinel) is found.
 - Once it is known where to insert the block into the free list, the previous block is checked.
   If it's adjacent to our current free block they are merged.
-- On realloc() with a smaller size, the remainder is merged with the next block if it's free.
-If it's not free, the remainder is only added to the free list if it's of sufficient size to hold a new free block.
-Otherwise nothing is changed.
+- On realloc() with a smaller size, if the remainder is of sufficient size to hold a new free block, the block is split and added to the free list, possibly coalescing with the next free block.

 ## Numbers